Centreon-Community/centreon-discovery/README_en.txt

 #	Description:

 Name: Centreon-Discovery
-Version: 0.1
+Version: 0.1a
+Distribution : Debian/CentOS

 #	Requirements

-* Nmap must be installed on each poller.
+* Nmap (version 5.00 or highter) must be installed on each poller.
 In the case of a centralized architecture, nmap must be installed on the central.
+* Python (version 2.6) must be installed too on the central and on every pollers.
 * The package python-dev (or python-devel depending on linux distribution) must be installed too on the central and on every pollers.
 * The package mysql-devel (on CentOS) must be installed on the central.